unjs/unstorage/docs/2.drivers/browser.md

 - `storeName`: Custom name for store.
 Defaults to `keyval`

 ::note
-IndexedDB is a browser database. avoid using this preset on server environments.
+IndexedDB is a browser database.
+Avoid using this preset on server environments.
 ::